 Given as a gift to his wife in 1899, Spencer Trask built the Yaddo Garden in Saratoga Springs as a rose sanctuary complete with beautiful stone terraces and water fountains.
 Elegant statues stand mounted at the head of the garden, representing the Trask’s children.

 People claimed to have even seen members of the Trask family stroll through the garden.
 The lower part of the garden incorporates designs from the Italian and French Renaissance, while the modern upper garden is tucked away within the woodlands.

 The peacefulness of the garden is unlike no other, and you can almost feel the history that thrives within it.

 Yaddo is not just a garden, but a 400-acre estate that acts as a retreat for all kinds of artists.
-After the Trask's passed, they left a letter of intent stating that the estate is a place for the, “rest and refreshment [for] authors, painters, sculptors, musicians and other artists both men and women, few in number but chosen for their creative gifts.”
+After the Trask’s passed, they left a letter of intent stating that an estate is a place for the “rest and refreshment [for] authors, painters, sculptors, musicians and other artists both men and women, few in number but chosen for their creative gifts.”

 Although the application is quite competitive, once accepted to the program, artists are invited to stay in their own studio place on the premises, with the communal space being the Yaddo Mansion.